Frequently Asked Questions

 -

-What are the most common sized steel plates being used in plasma cutting today?
+What are the most common-sized steel plates used in plasma cutting today?

 The most frequently processed plate size is 8’ X 20’.